How to Book Your Motorcycle Theory Test

 Note: You can take a short break after finishing the multiple choice questions (up to three minutes) before moving on to the start of the hazard perception test.

-Driving Theory Hazard Perception Test
+Motorcycle Theory Hazard Perception Test

 You will get an opportunity to watch a video explaining how the hazard perception test works before you start.
 Then, you will watch fourteen (14) video clips that: